Navy cancels review for SEALs after firing of Navy secretary

 Acting Navy Secretary Thomas Modly said the case was becoming a distraction for the commando force, known for its quiet professionalism.

 The decision was the latest twist in the war crimes case of Chief Petty Officer Edward Gallagher, which led to a conflict between President Donald Trump and armed services leaders over military discipline.
-The dispute peaked over the weekend with the firing of Navy Secretary Richard V. Spencer
+The dispute peaked over the weekend with the firing of Navy Secretary Richard V. Spencer.

 Gallagher and the three SEALs were notified last week that a board of peers would determine if they should remain SEALs.